beamylabs/beamylabs-start/README.md

 > Some dated docker compose versions might show `ERROR: Invalid interpolation format for "command" option... `.
 If thats the case edit the [docker-compose-full-system.yml](docker-compose-full-system.yml) and replace [${SIGNALBROKER_IP:?Add SIGNALBROKER_IP to the .env file}](https://github.com/beamylabs/beamylabs-start/blob/master/docker-compose-full-system.yml#L34) with your ip resulting in `command: ./grpcwebproxy --backend_addr=192.x.x.x:50051...` manually.

 > Running the above `docker-compose` command only needs to be done once.
-It
+It is
 > persistant over system reboot, and will restart the containers upon reboot,
 > over and over again.